 Conclusions and Observations

 T&D deferrals and life extensions can provide important “anchor” benefits for a broad spectrum of potential value propositions, for a variety of reasons, key among them are the following.
 First, the value can be hundreds of dollars per kW of storage installed, for one, two or even several years.
 Second, because the storage for deferral or life extension is only needed for a small number of hours each year – to serve peak demand – so it can be used for many other benefits during more than more than 90% of the year.

 Depending on the circumstances,storage deployed for deferral or life extension can also provide most of the other benefits that storage can deliver.
 And, given the prospects for using transportable storage for deferral and life extension are especially interesting given that they can be used for so many benefits, some that are location-specific.

-If the storage is owned by the utility it may also be well-suited to use for and to reduce the need for generation capacity and for electric supply reserve capacity.
-Depending on location and circumstances, the same utility-owned storage could also be used for transmission congestion relief, to improve electric service and and to enable renewable energy generation into the grid.
+If the storage is owned by the utility it may also be well-suited to use for electric energy time-shift and to reduce the need for generation capacity and for electric supply reserve capacity.
+Depending on location and circumstances, the same utility-owned storage could also be used for transmission congestion relief, to improve electric service reliability and power quality and to enable renewable energy generation into the grid.

 If the storage is owned by end-users, it may be especially compatible with electricity bill management, improving on-site electric service reliability and electric service power quality and the storage could also be an important element of an overall approach to integrating distributed photovoltaics into the grid.
 Despite the fact that it is not utility standard practice to use modular storage or other modular resources for deferral and life extension, the practice offers significant advantages in particular circumstances.
 If nothing else it gives utility capacity planners another alternative to either a) do nothing or b) add larger conventional equipment, primarily generation, transformers and wires.